choulab/lab-website/content/about/projects.md

  css_class = ""
 +++

-The Chou lab develops molecular technologies for biological applications.
-These devices are made from engineered DNA and protein molecules, which have been programmed to self-assemble according to user-specified rules and structures to carry out specific tasks.
-Our current investigations focus on two sets of applications:<br>
+Our current projects focus on two sets of applications:<br>

-- technologies to explore, bind, and re-wire cell surface receptors for immunology and systems biology applications
+- technologies to explore, bind, and re-wire cell surface receptors and downstream signaling pathways
-- in vitro molecular computing technologies for diagnostic and bio-analytical applications
+- cell-free molecular computing technologies for portable molecular diagnostics and information processing

-Below you will find a list of on-going and past projects (and yes, Leo enjoys coming up with cryptic project code names):
+These technologies are composed of engineered DNA and protein molecules, which have been programmed to self-assemble via specific rules and structures for carrying out user-defined tasks.
+Below you will find a list of our current and past projects (and yes, Leo enjoys coming up with cryptic project code names):